 Getting started on neck pain treatment

-If you have neck pain and have been through the ringer, I know what you’re going to say, “I’ve tried everything… But will it work for me?…My case is different…I don’t have the time… How can something so simple address such a complex issue?”
+If you have chronic neck pain and have been through the ringer, I know what you’re going to say: “I’ve tried everything… But will Muscle Balance Therapy™ work for me?…My case is different…I don’t have the time… How can something so simple address such a complex issue?”

-It’s simple… restoring balance to your body is a universally excepted principle to achieving optimal health.
+It’s simple… restoring balance to your body and correcting muscle imbalances is critical to achieving optimal health.
 That is what we teach our clients and that is what we show our clients.